By Karen Charman

 accepted without question.

-societies use energy and the kind of economy such energy use powers,
+our societies use energy and the kind of economy such energy use

-rather than blindly accept the Hobson’s choice of either turning
+powers, rather than blindly accept the Hobson’s choice of

 the Earth into Venus because of global warming or poisoning

 in agriculture, health and the environment.